hipsdontlie/hipster_cuda/README.md

 ## CUDA + Docker

-1. Verify the installation with the command `nvidia-smi`.
-You will see following output:
+1. Verify if you have CUDA installed by running `nvidia-smi`.
+You should see following output:

 ```
     +-----------------------------------------------------------------------------+